mattermost/mattermost/doc/install/Upgrade-Guide.md

 5. Restore the state of your server by copying the backed up version of `config.json` in place of the default `config.json`
 6. Start your server and address any setting changes relevant in the latest version of Mattermost
   1. Run `sudo start mattermost`
-  2. The server will upgrade your database schema to be compatibile with the new release, as well as upgrade your `config.json` file to the latest format, using default values for new settings added
+  2. Go to the **System Console** to update any settings that have been added or modified based on the **Compatibility** section in the release notes of the version you are installing (Release notes across versions are available from the [CHANGELOG](https://github.com/mattermost/platform/blob/master/CHANGELOG.md)).
-  3. Go to the System Console to update any settings that have been added or modified based on the **Compatibility** documentation in the release notes
+    1. Opening the System Console and saving a change will upgrade your `config.json` schema to the latest version using default values for new settings added
 7. Test the system is working by going to the URL of an existing team

 ### Upgrading from Mattermost Beta (Version 0.7)